How to Delete History from Wi-fi Router in 6 Steps

 Step 1: Find the router’s IP address

-You can find this number in your router’s manual or using the Command Prompt (cmd) on a Windows computer.
+This information can be found in the router’s manual or Command Prompt on a Windows PC.

-In the window, type this command: ipconfig/all, then press Enter.
+In the Command Prompt, enter: ipconfig/all, then hit Enter.

 How to Delete History from a Wi-Fi Router